johan13/flight-obstacles/README.md

 Updating the list of obstacles
 ------------------------------
-1. Find the URL to the current CSV file on lfv.se.
+1. Find the URL to the current zip file on lfv.se.
 The URL changes frequently.
 Right now it can be found at https://aro.lfv.se/Editorial/View/Dataset.
 2. Update the URL in download.ts
 3. Update the date in index.html